rljacobson/FoxySheep/CONTRIBUTING.md

 The FullForm emitter is a visitor class.
 It is implemented in `src/PostParser.java`.

 #Target language dependent code
 The project attempts to keep target language dependent code to a minimum.
-However, there is minimal target language dependent code embedded in `FoxySheepLexerRules.g4` to disambiguate unary plus/minus from binary plus/minus which in turn makes implicit multiplication possible.
+However, there is minimal target language dependent code embedded in `FoxySheepLexerRules.g4` to make implicit multiplication possible.
 This code is written in Java, but it should be trivial to port it to another target language.

+ * In the `@lexer::header` and `@lexer::members` sections of the lexer grammar.
+ * In the actions on the PLUS, MINUS, PLUSMINUS, and MINUSPLUS lexer rules.
+ * In the action on DOUBLESEMICOLON ";;".

 The FullForm emitter and PostParser are written in Java.
 FullForm emitters for other target languages are planned—in fact, that would be a great way for you to contribute!